-Real estate notes have been an important part of well-diviersifed investment portfolios of financial institutions, hedge funds, and small private investors alike for many years.
-In this article, you are going to learn everything you need to know about this often mis
+Real estate notes have been an important part of well-diviersifed portfolios of financial institutions, hedge funds, and small private investors alike for many years.
+In this article, you are going to learn everything you need to know about this often misunderstood asset class.

 Remember, I am not offering you personalized investment advice.
 What you do with your money is your business.
 I hope you find this article useful, and remember to subscribe to our weekly Priority Investor email to see details of real estate notes for sale every Thursday.

 Notes are all around us, and chances are you already use them every day.
 All sorts of debt and credit agreements use notes, including car finance, student debt, personal loans… even dollar bills are a form of note.

 In short, a note is simply an IOU – an agreement between a borrower and lender where the borrower agree to repay the lender under the terms laid out in the note.
 Real Estate notes in particular are IOUs that use a piece of real estate as collateral for the loan.

 There are, in fact, two parts to every real estate note: a promissory note and a lien.
 The promissory note contains the terms of the loan.
 The lien (usually a mortgage deed or deed of trust) is a separate instrument that is recorded in the county land records against the title to a piece of real estate.